Britney Spears conservatorship case: Lutfi disputes and first fan suspicions

 In 2009, Spears began dating agent Jason Trawick.
-She also embarked on her Circus Tour, one of the highest-grossing tours of the decade, which was managed by her professional team including Lou Taylor, who became her business manager.
+She also embarked on her Circus Tour, which was managed by her professional team including Lou Taylor, who became her business manager.
 It was alleged that at one show Spears was "distressed" that a contact high from weed would lead her to fail a drug test, preventing her from spending time with her children; her management ultimately decided that show would continue.

 In January, Lutfi's sister Christina provided Spears with a phone she was not allowed to have; it was later found by Jamie.
 At the same time, Lutfi and Ghalib contacted a third attorney, John Anderson.
 By January 27, journalist Jenny Eliscu had assisted Spears in signing the legal documents requesting to replace Ingham with Anderson, allegedly meeting with Spears in the bathroom of the Montage Beverly Hills.
 Anderson notified Jamie of the petition; however, the next day, he abruptly resigned, an action which was the result of yet another decision in which Spears was deemed incapable of retaining counsel.

 In February, Sam Lutfi began to pursue a defamation lawsuit against the Spears family due to Lynne's claims in Through the Storm.
 In March, an alleged voicemail by Spears was leaked online.
 Despite testimony from Christina, who stated Spears was "afraid of her father", the voicemail and other attempted phone communications between Lutfi and Spears, as well as her ex-boyfriend Adnan Ghalib and Eardley, resulted in three-year restraining orders granted by Judge Aviva K. Bobb.

 By March 23, over $2.7 million of Spears's wealth had been used to compensate the lawyers since the beginning of the case.
 On March 27, Jamie attempted to sue the BreatheHeavy fan website for copyright infringement after owner Jordan Miller accused him of orchestrating an "imprisonment" and "exploitation" of Spears while stating "Free Britney".
 Reports said that Jamie intended to shut down the website.